Day trading indicators are often touted as the holy grail of trading but that is simply not true.

 - CCI – Used for trade triggers but does have many uses including trend determination.

-As you can see, these were the 3 most useful trading indicators for me at a certain point in my trading.
+As you can see, this list gives the 3 most useful trading indicators for me at a certain point in my trading.

 Times change and what was useful then may not be useful for me today.